dBCooper2/trportfolio-v2/README.md

 - Research (`Research.md`): If you have been involved in research (I have not), this is where you can add any relevant research you have been involved in.
 To add this to the deployed website, make sure you un-comment the HTML and JavaScript needed to display this category in `src/app/page.tsx`.

 - Footer (`Footer.md`): This is just some notes saying I made the site and what it was made with.
 You can either edit this or remove it, crediting me isn't important.
-If the file is blank nothing will render and no errors will be thrown, so you can just delete everything in here.
+If the file is blank nothing will render and no errors will be thrown, so you can just delete everything in here if you want.

 A file is contained in the `/src/content/` directory named `MarkdownGuide.md` that you can look at for a cheat sheet to customize the markdown files if you need to add anything extra.